Facing Unpredictable Price Hikes? Why Smartsheet Users Should Consider Microsoft Tools

 4. Enterprise-Grade Governance

 Microsoft 365 offers robust security, compliance, and identity management across the entire platform.
-IT admins have visibility and control, avoiding the patchwork and administrative headaches associated with Smartsheet’s decentralized model where workflows are typically created in silos with limited role-based governance.
+IT admins have visibility and control, avoiding the patchwork and administrative headaches associated with Smartsheet’s decentralized model where workflows are owned and operated at the team level with limited centralized control.

 5. Lower Total Cost of Ownership